JCarroll-OU/Biomimetic-Human-Hand/README.md

   - Complete hand assembly with updated metacarpus and all hardware expect control cables.
   ![Concept Art: Production at scale](/Renders/Sheet%20Metal%20Phalanx%20-%20Concept%20Art%20for%20Mk2.png)
   - Concept art for a future version of this project.
 This is meant to be produced at scale where the cost would be approximately the same as the 3D-printed counterparts.

+  ### This is a work in progress!
+  ### Please direct any comments or concerns at james.a.carroll-1@ou.edu.
+  More detailed reports, test results, and notes are available upon request.
+Contact me or see the license for information regarding the use, reproduction, and distribution of any of the content associated with this project.
+Thank you!